Adopting a Karemy puppy is not the normal puppy

 For example, a trip to the animal hospital during this period, if unpleasant, could forever make a dog apprehensive about going to the veterinarian.
 By taking

 along a toy and some treats and making the experience pleasant and fun, the potentially negative impact is alleviated.

 This critical period, from thirteen to sixteen weeks, is also known as the "Age of Cutting" - cutting teeth and cutting the apron strings.

 During the Seniority Classification Period, the dog attempts to clarify and resolve the question of leadership.

 (4 to 8 Months)

-that doesn't come when called and one who responds readily.
-Because most dog owners are not aware of this naturally occurring developmental
+come when called and one who responds readily.
+Because most dog owners are not aware of this naturally occurring developmental stage, they react

 This emergence of the Flight Instinct is another reason for starting puppies in obedience class before this age.

 There is a physiological change that corresponds with the Flight Instinct Period - teething.
 While the adult teeth come through the gums prior to six moths of